ghesio/git-guide/README.md

 Now the file is committed to the **HEAD**, but not in your remote repository yet.

+## .gitignore

+The *.gitignore* file let you exclude some files or directories from the *working tree*.
+Simply write in this files their paths.

 ## Pushing changes

 Your changes are now in the **HEAD** of your local working copy.